javacc/javacc/README.md

 The documentation of JavaCC is located on the website [https://javacc.org](https://javacc.org) and in the `docs/` directory of the source code on [Github](https://github.com/javacc/javacc).

+It includes [detailed documentation](docs/documentation/index.md) for JavaCC, JJTree, and JJDoc.

 ### <a name="powered-by"></a>Powered by JavaCC

 JavaCC is used in many commercial applications and open source projects.
 The following list highlights a few notable JavaCC projects that run interesting use cases in production, with links to the relevant grammar specifications.